Couverture de Sicily '43

 Brought to you by Penguin.

-Code-named Operation HUSKY, the Allied assault on Sicily on 10 July 1943 remains the largest amphibious invasion ever mounted in world history, landing more men in a single day than at any other time.
-That day, more than 160,000 British, American and Canadian troops were dropped from the sky or came ashore, more than on D-Day just under a year later.
+Codenamed Operation HUSKY, the Allied assault on Sicily on 10 July 1943 remains the largest amphibious invasion ever mounted in world history, landing more men in a single day than at any other time.
+That day, over 160,000 British, American and Canadian troops were dropped from the sky or came ashore, more than on D-Day just under a year later.
 It was also preceded by an air campaign that marked a new direction and dominance of the skies by Allies.

-Based on his own battlefield studies in Sicily and on much new research over the past 30 years, James Holland’s Sicily ’43 offers a vital new perspective on a major turning point in World War II.
+Based on his own battlefield studies in Sicily and on much new research over the past thirty years, James Holland’s SICILY ’43 offers a vital new perspective on a major turning point in World War II.
 It is a timely, powerful and dramatic account by a master military historian and will fill a major gap in the narrative history of the Second World War.

 Les membres Amazon Prime bénéficient automatiquement de 2 livres audio offerts chez Audible.